nakagami/minitds/README.rst

 Support platform
 -----------------

-- Python 3.5+
+- Python 3.7+

 Support database
 ------------------

-We test with MS SQLServer 2019 on Ubuntu.
+We are testing it on MS SQLServer 2022 on Ubuntu.
-But we think it works with the following versions.
+But we think it works on older versions.

-- MS SQLServer 2012, 2014, 2016, 2017, 2019
-- Microsoft Azure SQL Database

 Installation
 -----------------